marmari9/tech501-week2/tech501-week2/Linux/App.md

 ## Creating an APP VM
 - Name: tech501-maram-first-deploy-app-vm
 - image: Ubuntu Server 22.04LTS- x64 Gen2
-- Security: Standard
+- Security Type: Standard not trusted
-- SSH: already existing key and chhose tech501-maram-key
+- SSH: already existing key and choose tech501-maram-az-key
 - Networking: Allow ssh on port 22, HTTP(80), and 3000
 - SSH to the VM:
     - from connect